 Even though the authority agreed that the woman’s misconduct was serious, and reduced the payout from the $34,000 originally sought, $6K is still a lot of money to pay to somebody found to have committed an act of serious misconduct.

 Proper process is a legal requirement not just good manners

 By taking more time to carry out a full and fair investigation as part of the disciplinary process - let’s say one hour to interview the key witness plus one day to adequately consider the employee’s response - the employer could have saved themselves over $6,000 (plus legal expenses).

 We can’t overstate how important the process is.
 Procedural flaws are one of the most common reasons compensation is awarded for unfair dismissal and there are plenty of other Employment Court cases where an employee’s dismissal has been found to be unjustified and the employee reinstated to their position.

 Following fair and proper process might seem to take ages when you’re doing it, but it’s not as long as mediation and Employment Relations Authority or Employment Court hearings afterwards.

 This case also highlights how an employee must know something is wrong and/or unacceptable in your workplace before you can take serious action.
 You need to make sure everyone in the business knows what you expect of them and what the consequences will be if they don’t meet these expectations.

-While some things are obvious (like stealing, drug use, or violence), there are other behaviours which can be ambiguous and subject to interpretation.
+While some things are obvious (like stealing, drug use, or violence), there is other behaviour which can be ambiguous and subject to interpretation.
 Don’t apply a ‘common sense’ test because your version of common sense may not be the same as other people’s.

 Rather, as Employment New Zealand, states: “Whether behaviour is serious misconduct will depend on the facts of each case, including the employee’s explanation of the incident.
 This must be explored during a fair investigation and disciplinary process for both misconduct and serious misconduct.”